qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

-A full set of APIs for other mods to use hasn't been fully implemented.
+**A full set of APIs for other mods to use hasn't been fully implemented.
 It's being worked on.
+This document is not yet completed.**

 This mod will have a big name/package rearrangement in the 1.17 update.